|07 27 26||

 Film Thickness … Frequently inspect the surface with a wet film gauge to verify that proper film thickness is achieved, and that the film thickness is uniform over the entire surface.
 Porous substrates, masonry blocks, etc., may require multiple coats to achieve recommended film thickness.

 DO NOT FREEZE.
 Keep containers tightly sealed.
 Maximum UV exposure period for grey membrane is six months; unlimited for black.
-Do not apply AIR-SHIELD LMP if rainfall is forecast or imminent within 12 hours of application.
-Do not apply AIR-SHIELD LMP when temperatures are expected to fall below 32˚ F (0° C) within 24 hours of the completed application.
+Do not apply AIR-SHIELD LMP if rainfall or snow is forecast or imminent within 12 hours of application.

 HEALTH AND SAFETY